Efficient Electricity Use for Bright Homes

 Understanding Household Electricity

-Home electrical systems have gotten complicated with all the circuit types, voltage requirements, and safety concerns flying around.
-As someone who has worked on electrical systems in every home type, I learned everything there is to know about residential power.
+Home electrical systems have become harder to navigate with all the circuit types, voltage requirements, and safety concerns flying around.
+As someone who has worked on electrical systems in every home type, I put in the hours studying residential power.
 Today, I will share it all with you.

 Basic Concepts

-Probably should have led with this section, honestly—understanding voltage, amperage, and watts matters:
+Probably should have led in this section, frankly—understanding voltage, amperage, and watts matters:

 • Voltage: Electrical pressure (120V/240V typical residential)